jylisadoney/soc/index.md

 ---
 # Sociology Library Sessions

-Jekyll repository for the "Sociology Library Sessions" at the University of Idaho Library.
+Jekyll repository for "Sociology Library Sessions" at the University of Idaho Library.

 <link to repository>